-This option prepares students to produce, manage, and market plants grown as crops or in landscapes.
+This specialization prepares students to produce, manage, and market plants grown as crops or in landscapes.
 The aim is to enable graduates to perform competitively in their chosen profession and to have a sufficiently broad educational background to take advantage of the opportunities afforded by changing situations.

-Our graduates with this degree option have enjoyed stimulating and rewarding careers with public or private botanical gardens, in golf course management, in landscape installation and management, or in commercial production of food and ornamental crops.
+Our graduates with this degree have enjoyed stimulating and rewarding careers with public or private botanical gardens, in golf course management, in landscape installation and management, or in commercial production of food and ornamental crops.
 Some graduates have become field and laboratory research technicians, and agricultural educators in secondary schools.

-Many have become field technicians with the U.S. Department of Agriculture or the Hawaii Department of Agriculture, and many of the ag inspectors you see at the Honolulu International Airport are Tropical Plant & Soil Sciences graduates with this degree option.
+Many have become field technicians with the U.S. Department of Agriculture or the Hawaii Department of Agriculture, and many of the agriculture inspectors you see at the Honolulu International Airport are Tropical Plant & Soil Sciences graduates with this degree option.

-Students selecting this option need to take Botany 101 and 101L (or their equivalent) or Biology 172 and 172L (or their equivalent) and Chemistry 15l and 151L and 152 and 152L (or their equivalent) to fulfill the Natural Science requirement of the UH core.
+Students selecting this specialization need to take Botany 101 and 101L (or their equivalent) or Biology 172 and 172L (or their equivalent) and Chemistry 15l and 151L and 152 and 152L (or their equivalent) to fulfill the Natural Science requirement of the UH core.
 These courses are considered prerequisite to courses in the major.

 Follow the course links to review pre-requisites.
 The University Core and CTAHR College requirements can be found at the CTHAR undergraduate web page.